JWT Authentication

 • claim_to_headers: copy JWT claim to HTTP header.

 • jwt_cache_config: Enables JWT cache, its size can be specified by jwt_cache_size.
-Only valid JWT tokens are cached.
+Only valid JWTs are cached.

 Default Extract Location